CL-CHEN-Lab/Kronos_scRT/README.md

     binning         Calculates mappability and gc content for bins to be used with Kronos CNV CNV             Calculates copy number variation
-    10xtoKronos     Converts 10X genomics files in a format that Kronos can use diagnostic      Plotting tools to identify appropriate tresholds for Kronos RT RT              Calculates scReplication profiles and scRT
+    10xtoKronos     Converts 10X genomics files in a format that Kronos can use diagnostic      Plotting tools to identify appropriate thresholds for Kronos RT RT              Calculates scReplication profiles and scRT
     compare RT      Compares RT results from multiple experiments compare TW      Compares variability from multiple experiments and/or over multiple regions